LucasJJulien/PerfectDesign/README.md

 To adhere with the universal philosophies this very project is based on, PerfectDesign is released under [the Semantic Versioning guidelines](https://semver.org/).

 ## License
-This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project even for commercial purposes.
+This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project for,, but not limited to, commercial purposes.
 See the license tab for further information.